lliss/Conductor/README.md

 ## Updating Conductor ##

-One question that needs to be answered for Conductor to be a viable option as the center point for a site's workflow managnement, is how we are going to manage updating to a new version of workflow with processes in the midst of processing.
+One question that needs to be answered for Conductor to be a viable option as the center point for a site's workflow management, is how we are going to manage updating to a new version of workflow with processes in the midst of processing.
 At the time of writing the API is highly unstable and we can't make any promises about whether changes will break existing workflows.